angheben/Angheben/README.md

 - 👋 Hi, I’m @vitorangheben
 - 👀 I’m interested in back-end development using Python, SQL, Django, AWS Services
 - 🌱 I’m currently developing web applications for some Brazilian companies
-- 💞️ I’m looking for a remotly job in USA or Europe
 - 📫 How to reach me: by my e-mail -> vitor_angheben@hotmail.com